codyjedmunds/ai-evaluation-portfolio/evaluation-economics/quality_drift_is_rational.md

 - behaviorally rational
 - resistant to surface-level fixes

+When drift progresses far enough, escalation itself can decouple from meaning—producing oversight without correction.

 Understanding drift as an equilibrium—not a failure—creates the possibility of designing systems where *good judgment is once again the easiest option*.

-The next sections examine why some errors are more costly than others, and where small structural changes can produce outsized improvements.
+The next sections examine which failure modes are most damaging, and where small structural changes can still produce outsized improvements.